CanDIG/candig-server/docs/api.rst

 through all variantSets associated with this dataset.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::
-Component for /variantsbygenesearch endpoint
+Components for /variantsbygenesearch endpoint
 ::::::::::::::::::::::::::::::::::::::::::::::::::::

 .. warning::
-    Note that this componenet is deprecated, and may be removed in subsequent releases.
+    Note that this component is deprecated, and may be removed in subsequent releases.
-    Use the componenet listed below for `variants/gene/search`.
+    Use `Components for /variants/gene/search endpoint`_.

 .. code-block:: json